danthe42/CarND-Advanced-Lane-Lines/writeup.md

 The chessboards on the calibration images are 10x7, so I wanted to detect 9*6 internal corner points.
 As not all these necessary corners are visible in the calibration1, 4 and 5 images, those three inputs were ignored.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to all calibration images using the `cv2.undistort()` function.
 All the images with the recognized corners and the undistorted chessboards are in the 'cal_image_output' directory.
+The calibration output are the intrinsic matrix and the distortion coefficients.
+These are a property of the camera and it's lens.
+These values are written to the 'pickle/cal_result.p' file using the pickle python library.

 As an example, here is one of the input with outputs:

 ![alt text][imagec1]